alvarodemig/Algorithms-Performance-Comparison/README.md

 # Algorithms Performance Comparison
-Dataset: Criteo's CRT prediction challenge
+Dataset: Criteo's CTR prediction challenge
   - Dataset with all the variables
   - Dataset with dimensionality reduction (PCA)